Courses & Units

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-Unit census dates currently displaying for 2020 are indicative and subject to change.
-Finalised census dates for 2020 will be available from the 1st October 2022.
+Unit census dates currently displaying for 2023 are indicative and subject to change.
+Finalised census dates for 2023 will be available from the 1st October 2022.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

-2. Apply theory and established methods to solve complex fluid mechanics problems.
+- Apply theory and established methods to solve complex fluid mechanics problems.

-Please note: international students should refer to this page to get an indicative course cost.
+Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.